sodadata/docs/soda-agent/deploy-azure.md

 ```shell
 az group create --name SodaAgent --location westeurope
 ```
 6. Use the following command to create a virtual network.
+You will use this network and a subnet (see next steps) to set up virtual nodes.
 ```shell
 az network vnet create \
   --resource-group SodaAgent \